-Here, at Fiona Bruce Solicitors, we have noticed over the last few years, more and more couples deciding to try and save money and sort out their own divorce, keeping solicitors out of it.
+Here at Fiona Bruce Solicitors, we have noticed more and more couples deciding to try and save money and sort out their own divorce, keeping solicitors out of it.

-Whether this is as a result of the previous recession and subsequent cut backs, whether it is the increased self help guides available via the internet or a combination of both, we found one consistent theme running through all such cases where we have subsequently had to become involved.
+Whether this is as a result of the previous recession and subsequent cut back or whether it is the increased self help guides available via the internet (or a combination of both), we found one consistent theme running through all such cases where we have subsequently had to become involved.
 We do not overstate it by the headline used, and wanted to take the opportunity to get some of the information out there.

 Divorcing couples securing their own divorce, if done correctly, can be a very sensible way of saving money.
 Often though, mistakes are made that require solicitors to then get involved to fix it, but in our experience in many cases one significant error is made.

 The couple, in the spirit of openness and in their continued attempts to exercise goodwill towards each other, discuss how they are going to separate their financial assets at the same time.
 Because they are away from the adversarial Court system it will often result in an agreement being reached.
 Someone gets to keep their house, someone gets a pot of money and other assets are divided and shared in ways that they regard as fair.
 The Decree Absolute comes through, and the couple move on with their life but completely unaware that the financial agreement that they had reached, and implemented, has no enforceability behind it.